San Francisco 49ers: Uniforms

 The 1996 helmet and jersey design with the 1998 gold pants was worn as the team's regular uniforms until the end of the 2008 season.
 The 49ers once again changed uniforms in 2009, which are very similar to the classic design, albeit with several significant changes.
 The sleeve stripes are now set at an angle to accommodate the even shorter sleeves of modern jerseys, (though the stripes appear straight and parallel to the ground when worn by the players themselves).

 An updated 49ers uniform with improved fit, and more breathable and moisture-resistant fabrics was debuted (alongside the rest of the NFL teams) by new league uniform manufacturer Nike on April 3, 2012.

 On April 30, 2015, at their NFL draft rally, the team unveiled their first ever alternate uniform (as opposed to a throwback design).
 The uniform consists of black jerseys and pants with red numerals and striping.
 Nike logos are in gold, while the standard solid red socks will be worn.
 These uniforms will be worn a maximum of two games a year, per league rules.

 In 2018, the 49ers unveiled a new alternate uniform, discarding their all-black alternates in favor of an all-white alternate.
-It was made in the style of 1994, with the letters and numerals larger and more pronounced shadows.
-The helmets were the solid gold, but were used with the old 49ers logo (no striping and shadows).
-They wear the uniforms once every season, normally on Alumni Day.
+It was modeled after the 1994 uniform, with larger letters and numerals and more pronounced shadows.
+The helmets were solid gold, but were used with the old 49ers logo (no striping and shadows).
+They wear these uniforms once every season, normally on Alumni Day.

 However, the 49ers wore the uniform once on the road, in their week 17 finale at Seattle in 2019.
-They also lobbied the NFL to wear them in Super Bowl LIV, but the request was denied.
-The NFL cited that the teams' uniforms with the patch were already being sold.
+They also lobbied the NFL to wear them in Super Bowl LIV, but the request was denied, as the NFL requires teams to make such requests before the start of the regular season.

 In 2021, the 49ers unveiled a red version of the 1994 throwback uniforms for use in select home games, with the white version now worn exclusively on the road.

 In 2022, the 49ers unveiled a new version of the uniforms.
 This included a saloon font and a 3 stripe jersey.

 In 2025, the 49ers unveiled a "Rivalries" uniform, which they would wear for three seasons at home against each of their NFC West opponents.
 The design is primarily black with saloon-style numbers in red with gold trim, and red stripes.
 Helmets are also black with gold facemasks and red stripes.